Wife of Uber driver killed in deadly chase says she spoke with him hours before death

 On Aug.
 2, a Harris County deputy began following a man and a woman who were seen arguing in a parking lot near Fry Road, according to HCSO.

-While on the feeder road of the Katy Freeway near Greenhouse, the suspect maneuvered, causing the deputy to hit another car, which was being driven by Asare.
+While on the feeder road of the Katy Freeway near Greenhouse, Martinez was reportedly driving 118 MPH.
+While driving, he swerved around a Honda Accord driven by Asare, which caused the deputy to hit the car.

 Asare was taken to Memorial Hermann Hospital in Katy where he later died.